 - Extra socks: they won’t weight you down and are easy to carry.
 They can help you to warm you fingers at night and also help when your shoes don’t fit you well.

 - Walking stick: This is a personal option.
 Some people likes the walking stick and some people don’t.
 It helps with balance when going downhill and to rest when walking uphill.

 - Sweets: In addition to what your guide brings, we recommend having some solid candy to suck while climbing sloping trails.
 They seem to give you energy and distract your mind from climbing!

 - Consider chewing coca: Another personal option.
 It may give you a little push to finish the way but it’s a taste to be accustomed to.

 - Sunglasses: We generally recommend you take them.
 Especially on the trip where it snows a lot.
 They are a necessity because of the risks of blindness caused by snow!

 - Be responsible: Take your time to check the Inca Porter's Project and particularly the guidelines for independent trekking from outside Peru.

 - Sunscreen: More height, less atmosphere, more radiation.
 It can avoid problems.

 - Clothes: Whenever you travel carry waterproof and warm clothes.
-The Ausangate Trek is one of the most incredible experience you could ever have.
+The Ausangate Mountain hike is one of the most incredible experience you could ever have.
 Enjoying the landscapes, be accompanied all the way by birds and native animals is only a part of all the things this experience offers.
 You could find yourself and receive the knowledge from what once was sacred to our culture.